 After one year of participation, student have the option of registering for a 0-credit "X" section of most ensembles.
 See the course pre-requisite for availability.

-The Panther Marching Band (MUS 0202) consists of approximately 150 members and is opening to all interested students.
+The Panther Marching Band (MUS 0202) consists of approximately 150 members and is open to all interested students.
 All band members attend a marching band camp prior to the beginning of the school year.
 All members who reside on campus are able to access their residence hall housing and most meals will be provided.

 Music Minor: This minor is available by audition to any student at EIU except music majors.
 This 22 credit hour minor combines studies in music theory and history, with applied study on your primary instrument/voice and ensemble participation.
 For information on the audition process, click here.
 For additional information, please contact the Department of Music Chair.